c10l/blog/blog/09122023-debian-gaming.md

 sudo update-initramfs -c -k all
 ```

+💡 There's no harm in pulling these firmware files from upstream.
+If they're not needed by the driver, they just don't get used.

 ## Gaming-related additions

 In this section I'll cover some additions with the specific intent of having the best possible gaming experience.